 The British government is also considering the possibility that the new coronavirus was accidentally leaked from a laboratory in the Chinese city of Wuhan during research on the virus.
 A report of the newspaper Mail on Sunday.

-Most experts believe the outbreak of the virus began with animals that transmitted the disease to humans in or near a market in the Chinese city of Wuhan, where live animals were sold.
+Most experts believe the virus outbreak began with animals transmitting the disease to humans in or near a market in the Chinese city of Wuhan, where live animals were sold.

-The Mail on Sunday report, however, says that while Prime Minister Boris Johnson's government officials believe this is still the most likely explanation, it is "no longer assumed" that a leak from a nearby laboratory actually caused the outbreak. .
+The Mail on Sunday report, however, says that while officials in Prime Minister Boris Johnson's government believe this is still the most likely explanation, it is "no longer a given" that a leak from a nearby laboratory actually caused the outbreak .

 Senior British poppies also focus on two science laboratories in Wuhan.
 There it is believed that scientists were carrying out tests on viruses: the Institute of Virology and the Wuhan Disease Control Center.

-Both are located 16 miles from the wet market, the live animal market where the outbreak is believed to have started late last year.
+Both are 16 kilometers from the wet market, the live animal market where the outbreak is believed to have started late last year.

-"Collection, culture, isolation or infection of BSL-2 [moderate level of biosecurity] animals with viruses of these characteristics would carry an infectious risk.
+“Collection, culture, isolation or infection of animals at BSL-2 [moderate biosafety level] with viruses of these characteristics would pose an infectious risk.
 A substantial risk.
-Both of infection for a laboratory worker and among laboratory workers." .
+Both of infection for a laboratory worker and among laboratory workers".
 To say it è richard ebright, a professor at Rutgers University's Waksman Institute of Microbiology.

-For Elbright the evidence available "they allow to exclude the creation of the virus in the laboratory.
-They do not, however, allow to exclude an accident in the Chinese laboratories".
+For Elbright the evidence available “they allow us to exclude the creation of the virus in the laboratory.
+However, they do not allow us to exclude an accident in the Chinese laboratories."

 In summary?

-Although the virus is "natural", it may have escaped due to a mistake in the laboratory.
+Although the virus is “natural,” it may have escaped due to an error in the laboratory.

 The Johnson government has reportedly started questioning the veracity of China's claims regarding the coronavirus.